jerry-felipe/Real-Time-Geolocation-API/README.md

 # Real-Time-Geolocation-API
 A backend system for tracking and managing location data in real time.
-It supports live updates for deliveries or users, integrates with tools like Google Maps API, and optimizes geospatial queries using PostGIS.
+It supports live updates for deliveries or users, integrates with Google Maps API, and optimizes geospatial queries using Oracle Spatial and Graph.
 With caching via Redis and a scalable architecture, it ensures low-latency performance for location-based services.

 # Features
 - Real-Time Updates: Track users or assets with low latency.